althonos/orthoani/README.md

 ![Algorithm](https://www.microbiologyresearch.org/docserver/fulltext/ijsem/66/2/000760-f1.gif)

-This project is a reimplementation of the closed-source Java implementation provided by the authors on [`ezbiocloud.net`](https://www.ezbiocloud.net/sw/oat).
+PyOrthoANI is a reimplementation of the closed-source Java implementation provided by the authors on [`ezbiocloud.net`](https://www.ezbiocloud.net/sw/oat).
 It relies on [Biopython](https://biopython.org/) to handle the I/O, and calls the BLAST+ binaries using the `subprocess` module of the Python standard